-Since Valentine’s Day was this week, I thought I’d do a fun post on an issue that baffled me when I lived in France - the kiss.
-So, you're in France, mingling with the locals - how many kisses are you supposed to give a French person when greeting them?
-Here are some tips to help you figure it out!
+Since Valentine’s Day is coming up, I thought I’d do a fun post on an issue that baffled me when I lived in France - how many kisses are you supposed to give a French person when greeting them?

 Living in France was awesome!
 And while I was able to conquer the French language (mostly), one of the great mysteries of my time living there was how many kisses you’re supposed to give when greeting someone - 2, 3, 4?
 What happens if you give someone the wrong number of kisses?
 Are you banished to smooch purgatory?
 Which cheek do you start with – the right or the left?
 I mean, really, the French don’t always know what to do, so how’s a non-French person supposed to figure out the whole French kiss greeting thing?
 And how did all this kissing come about anyway?
 It was way more confusing to me than learning the language!